 School newer focuses: Sentence reading & writing- capitals at beginning and end marks at end, spaces between words.
 Listening stories to build focused attention and ability to tell back in detail.
 Nouns-identifying the nouns in a sentence and the subject of the sentence.
-We start Verb focus next week.
+Verbs-identifying the action words in a sentence.